 6. Have a Safeword

-A safe word is a signal that either of you can use in the heat of the moment that means “stop” or at least “time out,” just in case things get too uncomfortable, either physically or mentally.
+A safeword is a signal that either of you can use in the heat of the moment that means “stop” or at least “time out,” just in case things get too uncomfortable, either physically or mentally.
 Don’t make it “stop” or “no,” because when you’re acting out a scenario — and you are acting — you want to be able to use words that heighten the drama.
-So go with something like “red light” or “taco night,” or, our fave, “babyfishmouth.”
+While something random like “taco night,” or, our fave, “babyfishmouth” can be fun, you can’t go wrong with the standard “red light” for stop and “yellow light” for slow down.

 7. Be Safe